 It’s not easy being a busy mom while still trying to maintain your health and fitness.
-But… when you get some free time you need the best exercises to lose weight that don't have you spending hours in the gym.
+That's why you need the best exercises to lose weight!

-The videos and step by step guides will help you master these exercises and reach your full fitness potential.
+The step-by-step guides below will help you master these exercises and reach your full fitness potential.

-The exercises below use compound movements and even incorporate a little bit of cardio.
+These full-body exercises use compound movements and even incorporate a little bit of cardio.
 Together, these strength and endurance moves will maximize your weight loss potential.

 - Stand with your feet shoulder-width apart.